-We randomly sample the drop rate from $0 \sim 0.6$ for each data sequence in training but fix it in testing.
+We randomly sample the drop rate from 0 $\sim$ 0.6 for each data sequence in training but fix it in testing.
 The drop rate is pointwise applied, i.e., a track with a 0.6 drop rate may drop more or less than 60% of locations.
 From the results shown in Fig. 4, we observe that our model performs stably, with only 4% relative increase on MR6, while the relative increase is around $30\% \sim 40\%$ for the others.
 The result indicates that learning-based prediction models rely on long-term tracked results to regress trajectories, while our framework design relieves that to a certain extent, thereby improving the prediction robustness.

 Fig. 4.
-Comparison of prediction robustness under imperfect tracking on the Argoverse validation set.
-We show how the $MR_6$ varies when the target's history track is dropped with different rates.
+Comparison of prediction robustness under imperfect tracking.
+We test how the $MR_6$ varies when the target's track is dropped at different rates.